dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T3035: Separate entertainment from journalism for integrity.
+### T3035: Prioritize journalism integrity and separation from entertainment.

 |Support|
 |---|